-- 7. Delete the config.xml.bak file from the Websense bin directory. - 8.
-After making the change, restart the web module services on the Policy Server machine. - On Linux machines, run the following command from the /opt/Websense/ directory: - ./WebsenseAdmin restart - On Windows machines, run the following command from the C:\Program Files or Program Files (x86)\Websense\Web Security\ folder:
+- 7. Delete the config.xml.bak file from the bin directory. - 8.
+After making the change, restart the web module services on the Policy Server machine. - Linux: Run the following command from the /opt/Websense/ directory: - ./WebsenseAdmin restart - Windows: Run the following command from the C:\Program Files or Program Files (x86)\Websense\Web Security\ folder: